Fair Isle: Education

 Fair Isle has one primary school, with two classrooms.
 There is a full-time head teacher, and a part-time assistant teacher.
 The number of pupils varies over time, but has generally been between five and ten, with three pupils as of 2021.
 Islanders of secondary school age are generally educated off-island, on Shetland Mainland, where they board in halls of residence, returning to Fair Isle during holiday periods.

 Religion

 Christianity is the only formally organised religion on Fair Isle.
 There are two churches, one Methodist, and one Church of Scotland (Presbyterian).
-The Methodist Church has a resident non-stipendiary minister, who reports to a full-time minister on Shetland Mainland.
-The Methodist Church was constructed in 1886.
+The Methodist church has a resident non-stipendiary minister, who reports to a full-time minister on Shetland Mainland.

+The Methodist church was constructed in 1886.

 The Church of Scotland church was built in 1892.
-The Church of Scotland parish which contains Fair Isle is Dunrossness, which is linked with Sandwick, Cunningsburgh and Quarff parish.
+The Church of Scotland parish which contains Fair Isle is Dunrossness, which is linked with Sandwick, Cunningsburgh and Quarff parishes.
 The congregation's minister is Reverend Charles H. Greig.